conjure-cp/conjure/docs/essence.rst

 to indirectly recover the relation or function that corresponds to a set of tuples, or the function that corresponds to a relation.
 This will fail to yield a solution if a function corresponding to a set of tuples or relation is sought, but that set of tuples or relation does not actually determine a function.
+An error results if a relation corresponding to a set of tuples is sought, but not all tuples have the same number of elements.

 Function operators